The Planted Pantry » Main Dishes » Vegan Vegetable Pot Pie

 • Celery – I added this to give a little greenery since I leave out the peas.
 You can keep it in or remove it, up to you!

-How to Make Vegan Vegetable Pot Pie
+How to Make This Easy Vegan Pot Pie

 The mixture is thick enough when you can move a spatula through the middle of the pan and the mixture takes a second or two to fill the space, as shown below.